 Paris has been served by many forms of transportation over the years, from the trains, trams and buses familiar to modern inhabitants to the ferries, fiacres and funiculars of yesteryear.
 But there are some plans that never saw daylight: the transport that never was.
 Over the past two editions we’ve discovered Aérotrain, the incredible hovering train that was due to whisk suburban commuters over 20 km in 10 minutes, and Aramis, the project that tried to make the dream of Personal Rapid Transit come true.
 In the third part of the series, we look at SK.
-This cable-hauled people mover has proven itself as a viable technology, with a working installation in Shanghai.
+This cable-hauled people mover has proved itself as a viable technology, with a working installation in Shanghai.
 But circumstances in Île-de-France were not so favourable.

 What is a people mover?